Vinča-Belo Brdo

-Vinča-Belo Brdo (Винча-Бело брдо) is an archaeological site in Vinča, a suburb of Belgrade, Serbia.
+Vinča-Belo Brdo (Винча-Бело брдо) is an archaeological site in Vinča, a near Belgrade, Serbia.
 The tell of Belo Brdo ('White Hill') is almost entirely made up of the remains of human settlement, and was occupied several times from the Early Neolithic (c.
 5700 BCE) through to the Middle Ages.
 The most substantial archaeological deposits are from the Neolithic-Chalcolithic Vinča culture, of which Vinča-Belo Brdo is the type site.

 Geography

 Vinča is situated on the right bank of the Danube, 14 km downstream from Belgrade, on a high loess terrace.
 This location was attractive to its Neolithic settlers: the Danube on one side provided water and fishing while on the other the valley of the river Bolečica connected it to a hinterland rich in minerals, ores, hunting grounds and fertile agricultural soils.
 Belo Brdo is one of the largest tell sites in the Balkans, covering 10 hectares of land with 9 metres of cultural deposits and a total height of 10.5 metres.